neicnordic/neic-sda/docs/db.md

 Database Setup
 ==============

-We use a Postgres database (version 15+ ) to store intermediate data, in order to track progress in file ingestion.
-The `lega` database schema is documented below.
+A Postgres database (version 15+) is employed for storing intermediate data to track progress in file ingestion.
+The database schema, named lega, is documented below.

 > NOTE:
 > Source code repository for DB component is available at: